Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Conclusion

 \section{Conclusion}

 Measurements of both the inclusive and differential \xs{}s for producing a top-quark--antiquark pair in association with a $W$ boson ($t\bar{t}W$) are presented.
 The measurements are based on $\sqrt{s} = 13\,\mathrm{TeV}$ proton--proton collision data with an integrated luminosity of $140\,\mathrm{fb}^{-1}$, recorded from $2015$ to $2018$ with the ATLAS detector at the Large Hadron Collider.
 The signal regions are split into final states with two same-sign or three isolated leptons (electrons or muons), and are further split according to their total lepton charge.
 Additional background-enriched regions are used in the fit to improve the modelling of several leading backgrounds.
 The inclusive \ttW production \xs is found to be $880\pm80$~fb, which is consistent with the previous measurement from CMS and other analyses probing similar \ttW-enriched regions.
 Improved theoretical calculations have led to increases in the predicted \xs through the corrections for missing higher-order QCD and EWK effects.
 Some tension between the predictions and the data remains.
 The measurement and the SM NNLO theoretical prediction of $745\pm 50\,\textrm{(scale)}\pm 13\,\textrm{(2-loop approx.)}\pm 19\,\textrm{(PDF, \alphas)}$~fb are compatible at the level of $1.4\sigma$.
+The ratio of \xs{}s from different charges of the associated $W$ boson is measured to be $R(\ttW) = 1.96\pm0.22$ and the relative charge asymmetry is measured to be $\rqasym = 0.33\pm0.05$, both are dominated by statistical uncertainties, but agree with theoretical predictions.

 Differential absolute and normalised \xs measurements are performed for several particle-level observables.
 The compatibility between data and predictions for the overall normalisation of the absolute \xs measurements is consistent with the inclusive measurement result.
 The latest off-shell fixed-order predictions do not address this observed tension, concluding that the latter does not originate from the additional single-resonant and non-resonant contributions that this calculation includes on top of the double-resonant contribution contained in the predictions matched to parton showers.